Updated: June 28, 2019

 - If you would like to download a copy of your information prior to deletion, please email us at email@example.com.

 - Access to or removal of your information: You may access and amend your account information, as well as information about your students, at any time by accessing your account page within the Services.
-If you would like to access and amend or correct Personal Information about students, please email us at email@example.com.
+If you would like to access and amend or correct Personal Information about students, please email us at firstname.lastname@example.org.
 In addition, at any time, you may send a written request to have the information you provided to Plickers deleted, and we will comply with the request within a reasonable time frame, unless prohibited by law or our contract with an applicable School Agreement through which you have set up your account.
-If you have any questions about reviewing or modifying your account information, you can contact us directly at firstname.lastname@example.org.
+Note we cannot guarantee removal of content you’ve shared, as that content may have been re-shared or otherwise copied by another user.
+However, if you’d like to prevent your Personal Information from being displayed alongside that content, you can delete your Plickers account.
+If you have any questions about reviewing or modifying your account information, you can contact us directly at email@example.com.

 - Communication Settings: You can stop receiving promotional email communications from us by clicking on the “unsubscribe link” provided in all such communications.
 We make every effort to promptly process all unsubscribe requests, but please note that you may continue to receive emails for a time while our system updates your request.
 You may not opt out of Service-related communications (e.g., account verification, changes/updates to features of the Services, technical and security notices, communications regarding your account).
 If you have any questions about promotional email communications, you can contact us directly at firstname.lastname@example.org.